yannregev/Bandwidth-benchmark/README.md

 # Bandwidth-benchmark
 Assembly code to check computer benchmark.
 Link with gcc.

-This test calculates Copy, Add, Scale and Triad speed of a computer the file is written in mac assembly
+This test calculates Copy, Add, Scale and Triad speed of a computer \n the file is written in mac assembly